Blendify/blender-manual/blender_docs/manual/render/eevee/lighting.rst

 ----------

 Spot lights emit light in a particular direction, inside a cone.
-By setting the *Size* larger than zero, they can cast softer shadows (TODO2.8 link soft shadows) and shading.
+By setting the *Size* larger than zero, they can cast softer :doc:`shadows </render/eevee/shadows>` and shading.

 .. note::